YOUR GUIDE TO RESIDENTIAL SOLAR PANELS

 EFFICIENCY AND OTHER CHARACTERISTICS

-Choosing the right panels for your home requires understanding of their characteristics.
+Choosing the right panels for your home requires basic understanding of their characteristics.

 In US the PV modules have to be UL-1703 listed and tested according to the requirements of IEC Standards 61215 or 61646.

 From a technical standpoint, the electrical characteristics of the PV power modules are basically the same as those of the cells, only scaled up in voltage and/or current according to the number of the connected cells and the connection scheme.
 Their published specifications typically include peak power, open circuit voltage, short circuit current, maximum power voltage, maximum power current, efficiency and volt-amp curves.